attilamacskasy/openidsync/README.md

 setx OPENIDSYNC_CLIENT_SECRET "<YOUR-SECRET-HERE>"
 ```

-4) In the Azure portal: grant admin consent for Microsoft Graph `User.Read.All` (Application)
+4) In the Azure portal: grant admin consent for Microsoft Graph `User.Read.All` and `Directory.Read.All` (Application)
 - Navigate: App registrations → your app (e.g., `OpenIDSync_org__Entra_Sync_Windows_AD`) → `API permissions`.
 - Click `Grant admin consent for <your tenant>` (see screenshot in this repo).
 - Requires a privileged admin (Global Administrator or Privileged Role Administrator).